VMT-Batman/BatBot/README.md

 Any code I plan on archiving will end up in this repo.
 Hopefully, it encourages people to make their own bot from scratch or add to a project they may already have.

 ### How to use BatBot:
-The first step to running BatBot is to invite it to your server.
+The first step to running BatBot is to not use it since the bot isnt updated or aything anymore.
 Use [this](https://discord.com/oauth2/authorize?client_id=740309408755744828&scope=bot) link to add the bot to any server you have permission to add it to.

 For help with commands or arguments for commands, visit https://github.com/VMT-Batman/BatBot/wiki, and you'll get all that you're looking for.